yawok/learning_log/README.md

 # learning_log
 An django app that that lets you keep track of information you’ve learned about particular topics.
-(To be updated later.)